Another new experience for me. I’d never been skiing before, not at school, not in a snow dome back home.

 Second attempt and I ended up in a crumpled heap on the slope…

 On day 2 I was ‘tricked’ into skiing a red slope and it actually went well until I realised it was a red.
 When I tried to stop and meet up with the group at the crossroads in the middle of the mountain, I misjudged the situation and ended up flying down the mountain straight down the middle and picking up huge amounts of speed.
 I have no idea how but I eventually managed to veer off to my right and went flying off piste, fortunately missing any obstacles and trees.
-Poor Flint came quickly behind me scared that he had killed his new girlfriend!
+Poor Adam came quickly behind me scared that he had killed his new girlfriend!